1. Definitions and Interpretation

 8. Do We Share Your Data?

-We may process your data in conjunction with our affiliate brand/sister company, Earls & Pearls, by sending you promotional information which we think you may find of interest.
+We may process your data by sending you promotional information which we think you may find of interest.

 We may compile statistics about the use of our site including data on traffic, usage patterns, user numbers, sales, and other information.
 All such data will be anonymised and will not include any personally identifying data, or any anonymised data that can be combined with other data and used to identify you.
 We may from time to time share such data with third parties such as prospective investors, affiliates, partners, and advertisers.
 Data will only be shared and used within the bounds of the law.